 At this time the baking soda and vinegar mixture will start to react but the reaction won’t be as rapid because of the paper.
 If you just add the baking soda straight to the vinegar, the reaction would make it foam over the bottle and that’s not what you want.
 Now that the carbon dioxide is forming, it will move from that bottle into the other bottle where your liquid to be carbonated is in.

 While the carbonation is happening, make sure you shake the liquid bottle well.
 Keep on doing this every few seconds to make sure the carbonation is done properly.
 Also, it would be best, by the way, to use cold liquid or liquid that is almost freezing to maximize the result.
 Keep on shaking until no more carbon dioxide comes out from the tubing.

 When the carbonation process is done, here’s the tricky part.
 Make sure you pinch the tube above your bottle of carbonated drink before you slowly open it up like you would with your favorite cola.
 Pinching the tube will prevent any loss of fizz and making a mess with your drink spraying everywhere.
 Once you safely removed the cap, you can now close the bottle again with a new cap without a hole.
 The other bottle with the vinegar and baking soda should be placed in a sink before you stop pinching on the tube from the carbonated bottle.
-While you’re in the sink, you can now release it and you’ll see more carbon dioxide would come out of it and even the vinegar or lemon juice would go out of the tubing.
+While you are in the sink, you can now release it and you will see more carbon dioxide would come out of it and even the vinegar or lemon juice would go out of the tubing.

-With your carbonated drink, you can either drink it right away or keep it refrigerated until whenever you want to drink your refreshing home-made carbonated drink!
+With your carbonated drink, you can either drink it right away or keep it refrigerated until whenever you want to drink your refreshing home made carbonated drink!